section-engineering-education/engineering-education/content/articles/time-series-analysis-and-forecasting-using-auto-time-series/index.md

 ### Benefits of using Auto Time Series library

-- It performs automated dataset preprocessing
+- It performs automated dataset preprocessing.
 It will automatically transform the input dataset into a format the model can use.
 It removes noise and unnecessary information in the dataset.

-- It can handle missing values and outliers
+- It can handle missing values and outliers.
 Auto-TS handles the missing values to ensure we have a complete dataset.
 It also removes outliers that are not within the dataset range.

 - It trains high-accuracy models.
 Auto-TS produces reliable and accurate models.

-- It selects the optimal time series model
+- It selects the optimal time series model.
 Auto-TS automatically runs multiple time series models listed above.
 It then automatically selects the optimal model.
 The model will give accurate results.

 - Automatic hyperparameter tuning and configurations.
 Auto-TS automatically fine-tunes the model parameters.
 It ensures the model gives the best accuracy score.

 ### Installing Auto Time Series library
 To install the Auto Time Series library, run this command: